SebastianAgi/ASFM/README.md

 # Social Navigation For A Quadruped Mobile Robot
-repository for Sebastian Aegidius' MSc project!
+repository containing resources for Sebastian Aegidius' MSc thesis project!

 In this repository are the python scripts for the implementations of the Social Force Model (SFM) and novel Augmented Social Force Model (ASFM) on the Boston Dynamics Spot robot for mobile navigation.